acend/docsy-plus/README.md

 Use `{{< onlyWhen extra >}}` in plain HTML files

 ## Dynamicaly replace content

 The features is used to dynamicaly replace content on html pages with a value taken from an URL param.
-This makes it possible to individualize content with references to your personal lab environment.
+This makes it possible to adapt content with references to each users individual lab environment.

 Curently all occurences of the configured string (see below) will be replaced with a given value.